brandon-gable/CanvasCalendarToAppleReminders/README.md

 ### Step 3

-Run the program, and then paste the full file path of the file you just downloaded.
+Run the program (Change directory to src and run `python3 main.py`), and then paste the full file path of the file you just downloaded.

 ### Step 4